markuswolff/CWAC_Rights/README.md

 CWAC_Rights
 ===========

-A rather simple permission library.
+A rather simple permission library for PHP.

 Description
 -----------